Posted 28-Dec-2022 13:42:39

 Having some sort of Medical and/or Surgical coverage (a type of horse health insurance) can ease some of the financial considerations when making decisions regarding your horse’s care.
 In cases of covered injuries, illnesses, lamenesses, accidents, and diseases that occur during the policy period, Medical and Surgical coverages can help provide reimbursement for a good portion of the veterinary expenses related to those issues.

 Equine Medical and Surgical insurance is usually available to add to a Mortality policy for horses through the age of 30 days to 18-20 years.
-Coverage limits include: $5,000, $7,500, $10,000, $12,500, and $15,000 (depending on the horse’s age, breed, use, insured value, and the insurance company offering the coverage) with additional premiums starting at $200 per year.
-Considering colic surgery, without complications, averages between $8,000 - $10,000 (and can be considerably more expensive depending on the surgical facility, the type of surgery, and any post-operative complications), or that even a horse with something as “simple” as a puncture wound can easily rack up more than $5,000 in vet bills to treat the resulting infection, Medical and Surgical coverages can be the best investment a horseowner makes.
+Coverage limits include: $5,000, $7,500, $10,000, $12,500, and $15,000 (depending on the horse’s age, breed, use, insured value, and the insurance company offering the coverage) with additional premiums starting at $200 per year for the lowest limit.
+Considering the cost for a complication-free colic surgery averages between $8,000 - $12,000 (and can be considerably more expensive depending on the surgical facility, the type of surgery, and any post-operative complications), and that even a horse with something as “simple” as a puncture wound or a non-surgical colic that requires several days in the hospital can easily rack up more than $5,000 in vet bills to treat the resulting infection, Medical and Surgical coverages can be the best investment a horseowner makes.

 For more information on equine insurance coverages, please check out our other Blog entries, and visit our PROTECT YOUR HORSE and FAQ pages.
 To see about a horse insurance quote, go to the QUOTE page.
 And also, please contact our office at 888-687-8555 with any questions.